-Operating (loss)/profit before restructuring and amortisation
+Operating profit before restructuring and amortisation

-Operating profit before restructuring and amortisation has decreased by £65,714k (162%) largely as a result of the aforementioned decrease in revenue, partly offset by a decrease in administration expenses as the business continues to reduce costs through reduced headcount, third party outsourcing costs and simplification of key service providers.
+Operating profit before restructuring and amortisation has increased by £47,461k (1391%) largely as a result of a process execution error expensed in 2022 (£41,000k) for which insurance recoveries were recognised in 2023 (£36,402k).
+Administration expenses also include a provision relating to VAT recoveries from a third party supplier (£24,769k).
+Removing these one off items would result in a decrease in operating profit (£5,172k) largely explained by the aforementioned decrease in revenue, partly offset by a decrease in administration expenses as the business continues to reduce costs through reduced headcount, third party outsourcing costs and simplification of key service providers.